gabrielblain/SPIChanges/README.md

 $$

-Within the original SPI algorithm, q is often calculated from equations based on the ratio of zeros in the precipitation records (nz) and the sample size (n).
+Within the original SPI algorithm, q is often calculated from equations based on the ratio of zeros in the precipitation records and the sample size.
 This package uses the binomial distribution to calculate q.
 As described in studies such as Stagge et al. (2022), this single parameter discrete distribution can also be adapted to nonstationary cases.
 It was also fitted using GAMLSS models (packages gamlss and gamlss.dist), where zero rain is considered a success and positive rain values are considered failures.

 ## BugReports: